peerjako-aws/cdktf-csharp-examples/vpc-ec2-example/README.md

 In the Cloud9 explorer, navigate to the vpc-ec2-example/Main.cs file to view your application code.
 The template creates a scaffold with no functionality.

-In this example we will be using vpc and ec2 resources so start by adding the following using statements to Main.cs
+In this example we will be using vpc and ec2 resources.
+We will also need the System.Collections.Generic to use the Dictionary type for our resource tagging.
+Add the following using statements to Main.cs

 ```c#
 using System.Collections.Generic;